gregsadetsky/mias-check/README.md

 ## see analyzed / scraped data

-- the tool's html results are under the `_scraping` directory
+- html results returned for all images are under the `_scraping` directory
-- the tool's "analyzed" results are in `3.output.csv` -- it boils down to "is the word malignant present on the output page"
+- the tool's "analyzed" results are in `3.output.csv` (true/false value meaning "is the word malignant present on the result page")

 ## how to run it / reproduce it